An in-depth look at the world of corporate finance

 - 1 year full time

-- A second-class honours degree in Business, Accounting, Economics or other quantitative subject.
-Equivalent professional experience and/or training within a relevant field.
+- A second-class honours degree in a relevant subject which includes some element of economics, mathematics or statistics, or equivalent professional experience and/or qualifications.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 UK/EU/Channel Islands and Isle of Man students